estelll/softmax_display/README.md

 A simple display of softmax.
+Just open *softmax.html*.

 ## Usage
 You can type in an array of float numbers on the landing page.